tarnjit458/HomeFinder/ProjectJournal.md

 2) I will continue work on basic implementation of the API Search.

 3) No tasks are blocked on my end.

+11/02

+1)I worked on implementing search, houseList and UserList API.

+2)I will continue work on search API, update register API and set up connection between frontend and backend.

+3)No tasks are blocked on my end.

+11/09

+1)I worked on research API and set up connection between frontend and backend.

+2)I will update login, search, HouseList API.

+3)No tasks are blocked on my end.